 Since the correlation between economic development and gender equality is a known effect [@10.2307/23644911; @GGGreport2015], we checked the correlation between their proxies, regressing Log GDP p/c on the Gender Equality Index built by FH.
 The correlation found is moderately strong (r = 0.54) and statistically significant (p-value < 0.0001), as one can see in the Supplementary Material, Figure 3.
 The multilinear regression takes into account this correlation, and the theorem from Frisch–Waugh–Lovell [@10.2307/1907330; @doi:10.1080/01621459.1963.10480682] guarantees that the coefficients found are the same as those found in the residual analysis, as performed in FH.

-Noteworthy, a major part of the original analysis uses additional standardization procedures for dependent and independent variables of Equation 2, in addition to the standardization procedure performed for preference measures in Equation 1.
-We follow the same procedure in replication of the original results to compare our analysis with FH’s.
+Noteworthy, a major part of FH analysis uses additional standardization procedures for dependent and independent variables of Equation 2, in addition to the standardization procedure performed for preference measures in Equation 1.
+We follow the same procedure in replication to compare our analysis with FH’s.
 However, during our extended analysis of gender equality indexes and separate preference measures (Section 4), we also calculated regression coefficients for the non-standardized summarized index and gender differences in each preference.
 Without standardization, the effects are expressed in measured gender differences in economic preferences.
 Standardization of the Log GDP p/c and gender equality indicators was still performed in all cases.

-We summarize in Table 1 the comparison of our analysis to the one performed in the original study (from Figures 2 A-F of @doi:10.1126/science.aas9899).
+We summarize in Table 1 the comparison of our analysis to the one performed in FH study (from Figures 2 A-F of @doi:10.1126/science.aas9899).
 The results found are all in agreement with the original ones (although with some differences in p-values), except for the coefficient found for TSWS.
-The difference is not surprising, as TSWS was one of the most difficult indicators to replicate because of a lack of clear instructions in the original study (see also our Supplementary Material, "Data Collection, Cleaning, and Standardization").
+The difference is not surprising, as TSWS was one of the most difficult indicators to replicate because of a lack of clear instructions in FH study (see also our Supplementary Material, "Data Collection, Cleaning, and Standardization").
 Note also that the coefficients for economic development conditional on the four single indexes for gender equality are not provided in the original analysis.

 3.3 Robust Linear Regression